 Roth IRA vs. Traditional IRA

 If you were a farmer, would you rather take some short-term pain and pay taxes on the seeds you buy, knowing that your harvest would be tax-free?
-I hope most of us would take the short-term pain to reap the larger reward (less total taxes) when it comes time to harvest.
+I hope most of us would take the short-term pain to reap the larger reward (less total dollar amounts paid in taxes) when it comes time to harvest.
 This is one of the best analogies I’ve heard for a comparison between a Roth IRA and a Traditional IRA.
-Now it’s not completely apples-to-apples because you must consider tax rates and timing when deciding between a Roth or traditional IRA but it’s mostly accurate.
+Now it’s not completely apples-to-apples because you must consider tax rates and timing when deciding between a Roth or traditional IRA, but it’s mostly accurate.

 Roth IRA Rules